SpaceK33z/web-to-plex/README.md

 ## Usage

+Make sure you have at least **Plex Media Server v1.3.3** or higher.

 Before using the extension, you need to configure it in the Options page (go to `chrome://extensions` and click on Options next to the extension).

 If you have issues with configuring, please don't hesitate to [submit an issue](https://github.com/SpaceK33z/web-to-plex/issues/new).